-Flexibility has become a buzzword in the recruiting world since 2019, and global talent acquisition is a great way for your company to hop on that bandwagon.
+Flexibility has become a buzzword in the recruiting world since 2019, and Global Talent Acquisition is a great way for your company to hop on that bandwagon.
 Not only is it going to leave your team with more recruiting opportunities, but it gives your employees opportunities they might’ve never had.
-It also helps open your brand to become a global one.
+It also helps open your brand to becoming a global one.

 But how can you get started with this?
 Is entering into the global market even a possibility for your brand?
 With the right steps, it is.

 Read on to learn six things you need to know about a global talent acquisition strategy.

 Like in most cases, when you have a plan in place, you set yourself for success in a lot of different aspects.
 It’s also an easy way to identify specific holes that need to be filled.
 Here are a few questions you can ask yourself to get started: